Top 10 Challenges of Studying Abroad and How to Overcome Them

 But the probable best part is that education would majorly be in English; hence, at least here, you don’t need to work on facing the challenge or the hindrance.

 The situation can be simple concerning the terms or the locals’ slang.
-The synonyms of the words can bring differences in understanding the language (English itself), but this problem is only for the initial days and goes away with time.
+Synonyms of the words can bring differences in understanding the language (English itself), but this problem is only for the initial days and goes away with time.

-- Speak slowly and clearly, avoid the usage of slang
+Speak slowly and clearly, and avoid the usage of slang

-- Listen to Podcast with English speakers as that might help in communicating
+Listen to podcasts with English speakers as that might help in communicating

-One of the biggest fears of studying abroad is leaving the comfort of your home.
+One of the biggest fears of studying abroad is leaving the comfort of your home and dealing with homesickness.
 Leaving friends and family to move to a new country can be quite an overwhelming experience.

-One of the reports by HSBC (sounds of home - 2019) highlights more than 90% of international students experience homesickness, while 74% of them state that they miss the sounds of their hometown the most.
+One of the reports highlights that more than 90% of international students experience homesickness, while 74% of them state that they miss the sounds of their hometown the most.

 This challenge is totally at the discretion of nature.
 No amount of research could help you completely predict or avoid the circumstances.
-However, knowing what in general are the weather conditions in the chosen country could aid in difficulty in making the decision
+However, knowing what in general the weather conditions in the chosen country could prevent you from climate uncertainties when you are studying abroad, can aid the difficulty in making the decision.

-As we recently read about the Arctic storm that has affected many countries and nations like the USA, Austria, Japan, Mexico, and Canada, though compared to other countries in the list, the hit has been very severe in the USA.
-As a result, people have been asked to stay in the confinements of their homes.
+We recently read about the Arctic storm that has affected many countries and nations like the USA, Austria, Japan, Mexico, and Canada, though compared to other countries in the list, the hit has been very severe in the USA.
+As a result, people have been asked to stay in the

 How to overcome